Skip to main content

 Learn about different types of conservation issues that might impact the productivity or natural resources on your farm, ranch, or forest by exploring the topics below.

-New Jersey will be using the ACT NOW process in FY 2024 for AMA, EQIP and EQIP IRA to immediately approve and obligate a ranked application in a designated ranking pool when the eligible application meets or exceeds a State determined minimum ranking score without waiting until the NRCS field office ranks all applications in that ranking pool.
+New Jersey will be using the ACT NOW process in FY 2025 for AMA, EQIP and EQIP IRA to immediately approve and obligate a ranked application in a designated ranking pool when the eligible application meets or exceeds a State determined minimum ranking score without waiting until the NRCS field office ranks all applications in that ranking pool.
 When using ACT NOW, the State must post the threshold ranking score for any ACT NOW ranking pool to the website.
-Upon receipt of the application, the application must be date stamped to ensure the policy is met in funding applications in the order they are received in that ranking pool.
-Applications will be funded in the order of receipt with available funds.
+Applications meeting the threshold and above will be funded as they are ranked and submitted.

 EQIP Initiatives